Our Managing Director, Mark Ternent, answers a client question…

 To stay grounded, I think it also important to ask what is the risk (damage if it happens, likelihood of it happening) being talked about when people say Zoom is not as secure as other platforms?
 At one end there’s lost military or cabinet secrets, or IP theft and perhaps at the other end there is nuisance.
 Likelihood?
 Quite low for most kiwis SMEs I’d suggest.

 Interestingly also, I would say without any doubt in my mind that a far bigger risk is the security of the machines and connections used by people remote working or working from home.
 People accessing meetings, documents, email, etc, from computers with poor security, no firewalls, etc. The effects of this I do see close up with scary frequency, yet people still tend to be unconcerned about it.
-So yes, people are commenting on Zoom security, but it’s not the real security threat. https://www.gtb.co.nz/cyber-crime-in-2020-what-you-need-to-know/
+So yes, people are commenting on Zoom security, but it’s not the real security threat.
+Cyber Crime in 2020

 Incidentally, my next email to clients / GTB blog entry will likely be about the security risks of home/remote working.
 As above, people have jumped at home working, with scarce a thought to what they are opening up for attack.